Are You a Sugar Fiend?

 Medication

-Medications like prednisone and other corticosteroids, as well as opioid replacement and insulin can all contribute to cravings.
+Medications like prednisone and other corticosteroids, as well as opioid replacement and insulin, can all contribute to cravings.
+This happens because they can interfere with your blood glucose levels, causing peaks and crashes.

 Inactivity